 Since each customer’s unique pricing rules reside in SAP ERP, you’ll need a B2B eCommerce solution that’s integrated to SAP—and supports the mapping of personalized pricing to the individual B2B eCommerce user.

-Since Corevist Commerce is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
+Since the Corevist Platform is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
 This prevents you from duplicating all those business rules in SAP in eCommerce.